dulip-sameera/rock-paper-scissors/README.md

 And there is one condition where none of the players win the round, which is if the both players has chosen the same symbol(ex-: Player 1 - "ROCK", Player 2 -"ROCK")

 To declare a player has won the match, one must reach 5 scores before the other.

+## RPS-V2 (Implementing a UI)

+Currently the players have to type their choice.
+In this version, I am going to add an UI to this.
+UI would contain a stating page, game area, and the final result page.
+Game mechanics will not be changed.